ABM & A-1 Logo Small

 • Microwave: Microwave mixers can hold temperatures within 0.5 degrees F

-• Overflow Hopper Integration: We can integrate hoppers to allow use of batch mixers in continuous processes
+• Surge Hopper Integration: We can integrate hoppers to allow use of batch mixers in continuous processes

 • Custom Lids: Various inputs or lids of custom shapes, lift-assist, or safety features can be added

 • Bolt-On Paddles: For abrasive products that can eat through paddles, they can be made replaceable.
-The trade-off is cleanability.
+The trade-off is cleanability, as bolts and nuts create crevices.

 • Bolt-On-Arms: For extremely harsh products that erode even the arms, those too can be made bolt-on.
 The trade-off is cleanability and strength.